csyhuang/hn2016_falwa/readme.md

 ## List of functions (to be updated)

-Type help(function) for instructions of format of input variables.
+Type help(function) for instructions on format of input variables.

 Function | Description
 ---------| -------------